fabricio-oliveira/fabricio-oliveira/README.md

 - 👋 Hi, I’m Fabricio Oliveira
 - 👀 I'm interested in coding challenges in general.
 I love coding and learning new things.
-My current favorite software language is Javascript, but I like to take coding in several other languages as well, like (Go, Elixier, Kotlin, Python, Ruby and Typescript)
+My current favorite programming language is JavaScript, but I also enjoy tackling coding challenges in several other languages such as Go, Elixir, Python, and TypeScript
-- 🌱 I'm currently learning GCP, I have strongly knowledge of AWS and in the main services (EC2, S3, ECS, DynamoDB, RDS, etc) and Now I am trying to learn more about the GCP services.
+- 🌱 I'm currently learning Google Cloud Platform (GCP).
+I have a strong knowledge of AWS and its main services such as EC2, S3, ECS, DynamoDB, and RDS, among others.
+Now, I am expanding my knowledge and exploring the GCP services to further enhance my skills.
 - 📫 You can reach me through https://www.linkedin.com/in/fabricio-oliveira-b2b88873/

 <!---